raganwald/raganwald.github.com/index.md

 ### I grow engineering groups

 *“You were such an anchor and leader at PD!
 Thank you for the countless interviews, for the always interesting insights, for mentoring so many, and for shaping PD and just being a great person!
 You are a true PD Hall of Famer and Legend!”*
-—<small>Richard Hartshorne, Senior Talent Partner, PagerDuty</small>
+—<span style="font-size:0.8em">Richard Hartshorne, Senior Talent Partner, PagerDuty</span>

 I am a strong partner with recruiting, and I'm known both for expertise evaluating prospective engineers, and for my stength closing senior hires.
 I grow engineering through people, process and technology.
 As a founding member of PagerDuty's Architecture Strategy and Front-End Architecture Strategy teams, I co-led the adoption of tooling, processes, and programming language choices that supported scaling engineering capacity.